 But that didn’t mean it was easy.
 My first pacer, Michael, passed me off to my second pacer, Steve, about an hour or so before sunrise at about mile 80.
-We had managed to pull me just ahead of the alleged “30-hour runner” times and I knew that IF I didn’t slow more, but keep steady forward motion, I could make it in – but still only by the skin of my teeth.
+We had managed to get me just ahead of the alleged “30-hour runner” times and I knew that IF I didn’t slow more, but keep steady forward motion, I could make it in – but still only by the skin of my teeth.

 Beer breath and George Thorogood

 Yeah, no kidding.
 I still wasn’t hallucinating.
 Too bad.
 The Hash House Harriers (those that say they are “drinkers with a running habit”) have for years organized the aid station at about mile 90.
 You could hear the rock music blaring from about 15 minutes away, which after miles in the quiet darkness of the forest is a bit of a jolt.
 A chirpy blonde sorta swayed as we entered the area.
 “GU drink,” I said, looking to be directed to the sports drink.
 “Goobers?” she asked.
 Sigh, I had been warned to avoid the Jack Daniels’ shots at this stop, and I could see she hadn’t.
 “Sensory overload,” I mumbled to my pacer, Steve.
 “Gotta get out.”
-He fetched from her a cup of chicken soup for me, and she sorta did a Leaning Tower of Pisa sway toward his face, smiling like a drunken sorority girl.
+He fetched a cup of chicken soup for me, and she sorta did a Leaning Tower of Pisa sway toward his face, smiling like a drunken sorority girl.
 He escaped down the trail after me with the cup and said with a grimace, “Sour beer breath.
 Blech.
 Not what you want to smell at 8 a.m.”

 An hour later, we were coming into the crossing of the trail over Highway 49 (only 6.7 miles to go) with the next morning now heating up again and the sun fully out, I whimpered my way up a steep and rocky climb, with Steve behind me.
 “I don’t remember this climb being so steep,” I mumbled.
-Well, it’s not as if I’d ever done it after having 93 miles in my legs already.
+Not as if I’d ever done it after having 93 miles in my legs already.
 I knew I had to make it to Highway 49 by about 9 a.m. to have the best chance to slip in before the cutoff time of 11 a.m. and be counted as a finisher.
 I had definitely come too far not to make it.
 “Steve, how are we doing?”
 “OK,” he said, “just keep pushing.”
 Everything had turned into super slo-mo.

 Tick, tock, tick, tock

 At 9:01, we raced into the aid station.
-A second before, I had unclipped my small hydration waist belt, handed it to Steve and asked him to get the one-bottle carrier that Michael would have iced and prepped for me for the last two hours.
+A second before, I had unclipped my small hydration waist belt, handed it to Steve, and asked him to get the one-bottle carrier that Michael would have iced and prepped for me for the last two hours.
 Michael saw us coming: “Therese!
 I have the chair set up here!”
 “No time!”
 I yelled back, grabbing a sloshing cup of sports drink in one hand and a potato in the other as I moved right on through after being weighed-in for the last time.
 Weight back up to those four pounds over starting weight, but the medic didn’t seem concerned.
 (The worse part was finding out later I had in my hurry missed the bacon being served!
 Now THAT was a bummer.)

 The sweet finish of my first Western States 100

 A crowd at so-called Robie Point where the trail meets the road – the last checkpoint at mile 98.9 – cheered on everybody.
 It was 10:30.
 Michael was waiting, and I let him douse me with ice water from his bottle as I kept moving.
-Who ever thought ice cubes down my backside and shorts would feel this good?
+Whoever thought ice cubes down my backside and shorts would feel this good?
 One last climb before the last stretch to the track.
 I could feel the finish looming.
 Then I saw it, the final left turn into the track.

 Was I now hallucinating?
 Nope!
 My crew leader, Cynci, stood at the corner next to my mother.
 My pace suddenly picked up.
 My mom got flustered and fumbled the camera lens, then dropped her purse.
 Ah, Mom, there are certain things one can count on.